10 Car Facts to Impress Your Date

 6) Volvo invented the 3-point seat belt

-Volvo had the bright idea of inventing the 3-point seat belt and then did the noble thing of not patenting it so other manufactures could use the design.
+Volvo had the bright idea of inventing the 3-point seat belt and then did the noble thing of not patenting it so other manufacturers could use the design.
 Seat belts are estimated to save a life every six seconds, so bravo Volvo for putting safety before profits.

 7) Cheetahs run at motorway speeds